-Join Michael Sullivan for an in-depth discussion in this video ASP.NET MVC: Creating controllers and views, part of Up and Running with ASP.NET.
+Join Michael Sullivan for an in-depth discussion in this video ASP.NET MVC: Creating controllers and views, part of Learning ASP.NET.

 …We'll take a look at an asp.net.mvc application whose…development is already in progress with some very basic scaffolding.…And I'll try to give you a sense of how easy…it can be to add new functionality, once we're using this pattern.…The point that we'll be starting at is actually very close to what you get out of…the box when you choose newprojectasp.net web application and then MVC.…And that's basically some scaffolding that includes a…home page, an about page, and a contact page.…

 So this project is in the exercise files, chapter 2,…explore California and I'm going to open the Explore The California Solution.…Because this is an MVC application, the content for those pages that…we just saw is going to be kept inside the View's Folder by default.…And those 3 basic pages are kept in a sub folder called Home.…So one thing I've already done obviously is just…filled in some of the HTML content on those pages.…And the reason why these files just have…HTML fragments is because just like the web pages…that we looked at in the beginning of this…

 - Exploring .NET in general and ASP.NET in particular